Ricordy/SL-SmartContracts/README.md

 **Paying the membership card price**

 1. This can only be called by SLCore.sol contract, if it has been settled as an allowed contract in SLPermissions.sol, when a user buys the membership card.
-2. This keys it necessary that the user approve the spending for this contract and not SLCore.sol
+2. This makes it necessary that the user approve the spending for this contract and not SLCore.sol
 3. The revenue is stored here for security purposes.
-4. This action is performed calling:
+4. This action is performed by calling:

 ```solidity
 /// @notice Transfer the entry fee from the user's account to the contract's account